SoftwareAG/c8y-docs/content/edge/rest-api-bundle/working-with-rest-api.md

 ### GET /edge/configuration/microservices

-Use this endpoint to get the status of the microservices.
+Use this endpoint to get the status of the microservices hosting feature.

 **Response**